Lava-Pals/bl-unofficial-docs/content/guides/ultevents/ultevent-tricks/ObjectPathExtensions.md

 ### See Also

-- [[Finding any Component in scene]] - combined with `Transform.Find`, you can search for components and latch onto their GameObjects or Transforms!`
+- [[Finding any Component in scene]] - combined with `Transform.Find`, you can search for components and latch onto their GameObjects or Transforms!
+- [[Crawling the Hierarchy]] for information on using `Transform.Find` in UltEvents.